clayperez/Event-Manual-Boiler/partnerships.md

 # Partnerships

-    Use this page to capture information about partnerships, sponsors and interested parties
+This section captures information about partnerships, sponsors and interested parties